 - Separate analytics counters

-💡 Want to promote your website in search results in other countries?
+💡 Do you want to promote your website in search results in other countries?

 📩 Describe your website in this short form and write "Хочу SEO".
-We will discuss your tasks in detail, and you will be able to see how Multify works using your own website as an example. free see how Multify works.
+We will discuss your tasks in detail, and you will be able to for free see how Multify works using your own website as an example.